NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

   azcopy ls

-Copying a file to Niagara’s untrusted location is done using a ssh key file.
+Copying a file to Niagara's untrusted location is done using a ssh key file.
 The firewall settings on the GFDL are not open to allow a file copy.